 Long exposures with Starlight

 The previous methods all involved getting more light, either from the fading sun, the moon, or bringing it yourself.
 This method is to simply use much longer exposures with star light.
-For example, I might take a 20s shot for the sky and blend it with a 1-2 minute shot for the foreground.
+For example, I might take a 20s shot for the sky and blend it with a 5 minute shot for the foreground.
 Usually your exposure for the foreground needs to be at least 4-8x longer than the sky depending on your tolerance for noise.

-For this last shot, I did use an LED light to illuminate the inside of the fire place but not the outside.
+For this last shot, I used an LED light to illuminate the inside of the fire place but not the outside.

 Even with the longer exposure, you may find that the foreground is still somewhat noisy.
 In this situation I will often stack many exposures and average them to reduce noise.
-For example, I might take 7-10, 1 min shots, load them in photoshop and take the average (median blend) to get a cleaner image.
+For example, I might take 5-10 foreground shots load them in photoshop and take the average (median blend) to get a cleaner image.
 As you might expect, it can take quite a long time to collect all your base shots for stacking and I thus rarely attempt more than one or two compositions in a night.